 This article is about the Lost and Found discothèque — “the gay bar” as some of us referred to it — which was located at 56 L Street South East in the District of Columbia, Los Estados Unidos/the US.
-(Rant: By the way, It’s District of Columbia, not “Washington DC.”
+(Rant: By the way as a former District resident: It’s District of Columbia, not “Washington DC.”
 There is no Washington in DC.
-They mean the same thing and District of Columbia is the official name of the capital of the US.
+They mean the same thing and District of Columbia is the official name of US nation’s capital.
 See link above.
 (End of Rant)

 Hola a todos.
 The dance floor would be packed when the Lost & Found’s excellent DJ, Bill Owens, played Linda Clifford’s – If my friends could see me now, Donna Summer’s – MacArthur Park Suite and Love to Love you Baby, Loleatta Holloway’s sassy – I may not be there when you want me, but I’ll be right on time (that title always makes me laugh), Bionic Boogey’s – Risky Changes, The Richie Family’s – The Best Disco in Town/African Queen, Vicky Sue Robinson’s – Turn the Beat Around (skillfully mixed by Bill Owens with her follow-up song:) Should I Stay Should I Go?), George McCrae’s – Rock Your Baby, Barry White’s – Love’s Theme (this piece will really take you back to that time, or at least it has that effect on me.)
 Ralph McDonald’s – Calypso Breakdown, Sister Sledge – We are Family, Abba’s – Dancing Queen and many others from this list.